 Despite its numerous shopping options, these malls are an ideal leisure destination packed with high-end entertainment and dining choices.

-It’s very likely that you’ll find something distinct in every mall.
+You’ll likely find something distinct in every mall.

-Walk into Mall of the Emirates, where you’ll be able to enjoy Dubai’s coolest attraction in the form of the snow-filled Ski Dubai.
+Walk into Mall of the Emirates, where you’ll be able to enjoy Dubai’s most remarkable attraction in the form of the snow-filled Ski Dubai.